Robinhood says U.S. watchdogs probing staff meme stock trading, registration

-WASHINGTON, July 27 (Reuters) - Robinhood Markets Inc disclosed on Tuesday it has received inquiries from U.S. watchdogs asking whether employees traded GameStop Corp.
-(GME.N) and AMC Entertainment Holdings, Inc. (AMC.N) before the online broker publicly announced it was restricting trading in those and other meme stocks on Jan.
+WASHINGTON (Reuters) - Robinhood Markets Inc disclosed on Tuesday it has received inquiries from U.S. watchdogs asking whether employees traded GameStop Corp. and AMC Entertainment Holdings, Inc. before the online broker publicly announced it was restricting trading in those and other meme stocks on Jan.
 28.

 The company is also being probed over whether it complied with personnel registration rules, it said.